nickoal/lc-data-intro-archives/_episodes/02-think-data.md

 - Start by getting into pairs.
-- Brainstorm all the different sorts of data you work with (examples might include metadata, catalogue data, legacy data, data ouptut from DROID etc.)
+- Brainstorm all the different sorts of data you work with (examples might include metadata, catalogue data, legacy data, qualitative data, collections-as-data, data ouptut from DROID etc.)
 - Your instructor will gather in these ideas and lead a discussion to establish that we are all talking about roughly the same thing when we talk about data
 - Get into groups of 4-6.